 “Gate” is a medieval word for a road.

-Older locals call the junction of Damgate and Staithe Road, Barrow Corner.
+Older locals call the junction of Damgate and Staithe Road, Wheelbarrow Corner.

 See also the page named Youth Hostel.